-Similar to the IRM process for the second National Action Plan, CSO priorities relating to the current action plan focused on the themes of (1) national coordination of the OGP programme; and (2) meaningful participation and partnership with the whole of civil society.
-Additional themes arising from the current process of review related to (3) a need for a wider range of government OGP partners; (4) localisation of the OGP; (5) the potential of open data initiatives; and (6) stretch commitments beyond existing governmental programs.
+Similar to the IRM process for the second action plan, CSO priorities relating to the current action plan focused on the themes of (1) national coordination of OGP; and (2) meaningful participation and partnership with the whole of civil society.
+Additional themes arising from the current process of review related to (3) a need for a wider range of government OGP partners; (4) localisation of OGP; (5) the potential of open data initiatives; and (6) stretch commitments beyond existing governmental programs.

-National coordination of the OGP
+National coordination of OGP